slamora/brackets-wiki/Troubleshooting.md

 ## System Requirements

 * Mac OSX 10.6 or newer.
+** Mountain Lion (OS X 10.8) by default will not allow Brackets to run since it's not being digitally signed yet.
+To work around this, right click the Brackets app and choose Open.
+You only need to do that once -- afterward, launching Brackets the normal way will work also.
 * Windows Vista/7.
 * WinXP w/ Service Pack 2.
 * You should have at least 2 GB of RAM to do Live Development.

 ## Download

-Make sure you download one of the "brackets-sprint-XX.zip" links from the [Downloads page](https://github.com/adobe/brackets/downloads).
+Make sure you download one of the "brackets-sprint-XX.dmg" (Mac) or "brackets-sprint-XX.msi" (Windows) installers from the [Downloads page](https://github.com/adobe/brackets/downloads).
 The "Download as zip" button will **not** work.

 # Brackets Doesn't Load
 ### 1. Check The File Permissions